-To replace the internal battery pack, the motor board, the internal air inlet filter or the Oxygen Blender Inlet filter, see Chapter 8 - Component Removal and Replacement.
+To replace the internal battery pack, the power board, the internal air inlet filter or the Oxygen Blender Inlet filter, and the Alarm Sounder Assembly, see Chapter 8 - Component Removal and Replacement.

 30,000 Hour Maintenance / 6 Year Maintenance

 After every 30,000 hours of operation, or 6 years, whichever comes first, perform a complete ventilator maintenance.
 To perform a 30,000-hour maintenance, do the following: